aeternity/AEXs/AEXS/aex-2.md

 #### Notifications

-- `wallet.awaiting.connection`: MAY be used by the wallets to announce their presence wherever required (e.g. postMessage API).
-This message SHOULD NOT be used by the wallets where a 1-to-1 connection with the aepp is already established but instead wait for the aepp to initiate the connection using `aepp.request.connect` message.
+- `connection.announcePresence`: MAY be used by the wallets to announce their presence wherever required (e.g. postMessage API).
+This message SHOULD NOT be used by the wallets where a 1-to-1 connection with the aepp is already established but instead wait for the aepp to initiate the connection using `connection.open` message.

   Note: This is a helper message for the aepp to identify the presence of a wallet.